Seattle pays $1.55 million to bicyclist thrown under bus by streetcar track in 2015

 Daniel Ahrendt’s leg and pelvis were broken during the crash on South Jackson Street west of 12th Avenue South.
 He nearly died from blood loss, then spent 30 days at Harborview Medical Center.

-Bicycle tires frequently catch in a 2-inch gap alongside the steel rails, on both the First Hill Streetcar route and the older South Lake Union line.
+Bicycle tires frequently catch in a nearly 2-inch gap alongside the steel rails, on both the First Hill Streetcar route and the older South Lake Union line.
 In a third proposed line, postponed until 2025, tracks would curve across bike and car traffic on Stewart Street, while bending toward First Avenue, where streetcars would run in their own median strip.

 Ahrendt, then 26, was riding west in the left lane and attempting to overtake a bus in the curbside lane.
 Both stopped for a traffic signal on Jackson at 12th, a complex five-way intersection.